department-of-veterans-affairs/caseflow/README.md

 Even though `main-gh-pages` is another branch in the Caseflow repo, it is highly encouraged to check out the `main-gh-pages` branch in a directory separate from `caseflow` because it has no common files with Caseflow's `master` branch and to avoid accidentally deleting git-ignored files in your development branches.

-To checkout to a `caseflow-gh-pages` directory as a sibling of your `caseflow` directory:
+To checkout to a `main-gh-pages` directory as a sibling of your `caseflow` directory:
 ```
 cd $YOUR_PATH_TO/caseflow
 cd ..
-git clone -b gh-pages --single-branch https://github.com/department-of-veterans-affairs/caseflow.git caseflow-gh-pages
+git clone -b main-gh-pages --single-branch https://github.com/department-of-veterans-affairs/caseflow.git main-gh-pages
 ```

 ## Committing big changes